Silvio Berlusconi Fast Facts

 Marriages: Veronica Lario, (1990-2012, divorced); Carla Dall'Oglio, (1965-1985, divorced)

-Children: with Veronica Lario: Luigi, Eleonora, Barbara; with Carla Dall'Oglio: Piersilvio, Marina
+Children: with Veronica Lario: Luigi, Eleonora and Barbara; with Carla Dall'Oglio: Piersilvio and Marina

 Education: University of Milan, Law, 1961